vipconsult/dockerfiles/moby-nfs-mount/README.md

   - Docker for Mac<br>
   - Docker for AWS<br/>
   - Docker for Windows (unsure)<br/>
+  - Should work on any Alpine docker host

 ### To mount it on all swarm nodes run using :<br/>
 docker service create doesn't support --privileged so we need to run it using swarm-exec which runs a single command on every node cluster including every new node that joins